Jyllove/myAndroidDesign/README.md

 Here are three file folds:

-- android_server --- connector between android and mysql_server (designed by PyCharm)
+- android_server --- connector between android and mysql_server (Written in PyCharm)

-- AndroidDesign --- android code (designed by AndroidStudio)
+- AndroidDesign --- android app code (Written in AndroidStudio)

-- detect_temp_humi --- hardware code(utilization of the               DHTsensor which detect temperature&humidity and esp8266 which send the data detected to the sqlserver)(designed by arduino)
+- detect_temp_humi --- hardware code(utilization of the DHTsensor which detect temperature&humidity and esp8266 which send the data detected to the sqlserver)(Written in ArduinoStudio)

 Any questions or exchange of learning you could contact to the author via e-mail: jiangyulonglove@icloud.com